- Commanding a Turtle

 But, also note that the word operator only combines two words into a single word.
 It's not as flexible as the sentence operator.
-You can't use word to combine a word and a sentence to form a new word.
-Figure 10.5 shows what will happen if you try.
+You can't use word to combine a word and a sentence to form a new word, even if the sentence consists of a single word.
+Figure 10.5 shows what will happen if you try to do this.

 Here is the TG applet.
 Spend a little time playing with the word and sentence operators.

 A few lessons ago, you learned about combining operators forming expressions, and plumbing diagrams.
 All of the examples given involved numeric operations.
 Word and sentence operators can be chained together, mixed and matched, just like the mathematical operations.
 Here is an instruction that includes a chain of WORD operations.